CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/OLCF/README.md

 ## Building your custom FireWorks environment

-We'll use a custom Conda environment to install Fireworks.
-We're also installing packages that we'll use in our demo.
+We will use a custom Conda environment to install Fireworks along with packages that we will need for our demo.
 ```bash
 $ export DEMO_DIR="${PROJWORK}/stf019/fireworks-demo" # Note: change project ID
 $ module load gcc